dmitry-treskunov/teamcity-guestbook-demo/README.md

 respectively.

-The application can be deployed onto a Kubernetes cluster, see the instructions in the deployment folder.
+The application can be deployed onto a Kubernetes cluster, see the instructions in the deployment folder